rcsb/rcsb-saguaro-3d/README.md

 #### Custom view

 Class **`RcsbFv3DCustom`** file `src/RcsbFv3D/RcsbFv3DCustom.tsx` builds a customized view between one or more feature viewers and a single Molstar plugin.
-The configuration interface encodes the parameters needed for the feature viewers (`sequencePanelConfig`) and the molstar plugin (`structurePanelConfig`).
+The configuration interface encodes the parameters for the feature viewers (`sequencePanelConfig`), the Molstar plugin (`structurePanelConfig`) and their dynamic interaction.

 ```typescript
 interface RcsbFv3DCustomInterface extends RcsbFv3DAbstractInterface {